scrimba/community/DOCS.md

 # The console

 You can log out to the console in Scrimba screencasts.
-To open/close the console, click the following icon in the top right corner of the player window.
+However, you have to manually open/close it.
+To toggle the console, click the following icon in the top right corner of the player window.

 ![](https://github.com/scrimba/community/blob/master/img/console.png)